matt-graham/matt-graham.github.io/notes/2016-11-29-reply-to-xian-paper-comments.md

-Hi Xian,
+Hi Christian,

-Thanks for the comments on the paper.
+Thanks for the comments on the paper!

 A few additional replies to augment what Amos wrote: